19 reasons why you need the i-mop

-The i-mops vertical park position means the weight of the machine is never left sitting on the brushes.
-This can be an issue with conventional floor walk behind scrubbers as generally action is required via a manual lever (or a button on electronically controlled models) to lift the brush off the floor.
+The i-mop's vertical park position means the weight of the machine is never left sitting on the brushes.
+This can be an issue with conventional walk-behind floor scrubbers as generally action is required via a manual lever (or a button on electronically controlled models) to lift the brush off the floor.
 If this is forgotten, the brushes quickly flatten out meaning they will need replacing much earlier than they should – or than you would need to with an i-mop.

 15. Dual brushes for better cleaning

-Conventional walk behind floor scrubbers in the sub 60cm scrubbing width range typically have one brush (we call these “single disc” machines).
+Conventional walk-behind floor scrubbers in the sub 60cm scrubbing width range typically have one brush (we call these “single disc” machines).
 Conversely, the i-mop has dual brushes.